grafana/grafana/docs/sources/administration/configuration.md

 ## Override configuration settings with environment variables

-Do not use environment variables to add new configuration settings.
-Use them to override existing options.
+Do not use environment variables to _add_ new configuration settings.
+Instead, use environmental variables to _override_ existing options.

 To override an option, use the syntax: